 This optional module aims to develop further understanding of how sport psychology can be applied to improve and support sport performance.
 It provides an insight into how psychological skills training can be used by athletes from all different levels and how the performer can manage competition and training and enhance performance.
 The student will consider how to effectively assess an athletes psychological profile, how to design and implement training programmes.

-This compulsory module aims to build upon individual, supervised student activity, which provides an opportunity for an in-depth study of a particular topic relevant to the field of their particular degree and to demonstrate original and critical thought.
+This module aims to build upon individual, supervised student activity, which provides an opportunity for an in-depth study of a particular topic relevant to the field of their particular degree and to demonstrate original and critical thought.

-Physical Activity for Health Development (Option)
+Exercise Prescription for Health (Option)

 Strength and Conditioning (Option)

-This optional interdisciplinary module aims to build on prior knowledge of anatomical and physiological processes, preparing students for vocational employment within the strength and conditioning environment and factors to consider within the support of athletes, programme design and effective implementation/delivery.
+This optional interdisciplinary module aims to build on prior knowledge of anatomical and physiological processes of the musculoskeletal system, testing and evaluation of sports performance.

 Student as Producer